 Professor Monopoli is an elected member of the American Law Institute and she sits on the ALI’s Consultative Committees for the Restatement Third of Property (Donative Transfers) and the Restatement Third of Trusts.
 She is an Academic Fellow of the American College of Trusts and Estates Counsel.
-Professor Monopoli was the 2004 Outstanding Professor of the Year at the University of Maryland School of Law and has been a Visiting Professor of Law at the George Washington University School of Law.
-She was selected as one of Maryland’s Top 100 Women by the Daily Record in 2009 and was the recipient of the Daily Record's Leadership in Law Award.
+Professor Monopoli is the 2013 University Founders Week Teacher of the Year (University Teaching Award) and she has been named the Outstanding Professor of the Year at the School of Law several times, most recently in May 2013.
+Professor Monopoli has been a Visiting Professor of Law at the George Washington University School of Law.
+She was selected as one of Maryland’s Top 25 Women Professors by StateStats.org in 2013, as one of Maryland's Top 100 Women by the Daily Record in 2009 and she has been the recipient of the Daily Record's Leadership in Law Award

 Editor, Law and Leadership: Integrating Leadership Studies into the Law School Curriculum (2013) (with Susan McCarty).
 [Abstract]

 Contemporary Approaches to Trusts and Estates (2011) (with others).
 [Abstract]